-For the past 36 years, Big Brothers Big Sisters of Northcentral Wisconsin has been making a BIG impact.
+For 40 years, Big Brothers Big Sisters of Northcentral Wisconsin has been making a BIG impact.
 Over the years, parents, teachers, guidance counselors, Bigs and Littles have told us their stories.
 We hope you enjoy hearing about their positive experiences and passion as much as we do.

 - “Jamie did an amazing job with Hannah this year.
 Hannah was always very excited to have her big sister come.
 She actually worked with Jamie on assignments/work that she wouldn’t do with me.
 Jamie and Hannah’s relationship has been great.
 Jamie is a caring and compassionate big sister.
 She has even brought Hannah clothes.”